Image courtesy of Paola Aguilar

 4. Update your LinkedIn profile

 Even if you aren’t ready to dive into your job search yet, you can make good use of your time by updating your LinkedIn profile.
 Update your LinkedIn summary and headline so recruiters and hiring managers know you’re available, which is a great way to “passively” put yourself on the job market.
 Add a few new connections while you’re at it and let your network know you’re looking for new opportunities.

 5. Schedule time to job hunt

 With all this free time, you might feel like you need to spend every moment applying for jobs.
-Please don’t do that.
-Instead, schedule time to apply for jobs throughout your day with breaks in between.
-Following a clear schedule will keep you focused and organized and creating space for breaks will help prevent discouragement and burnout.
+While job searching is partly a numbers game, this is a sure-fire way to burn out quickly.
+Instead, schedule time to apply for jobs with plenty of breaks in between.

 And remember, you don’t have to apply for every job you see.
-Consult the list you made in your journal to narrow your focus and remind you of what you truly want out of a job.
+Consult your journal to narrow your focus and remind you of what you truly want out of a job.